t-davidson/computational-sociology/README.md

 #### Checklist
   - Install RStudio
     - Install `tidyverse` package
-  - Setup Github integration
+  - Setup GitHub integration
-    - Make an account on Github
+    - Make an account on GitHub
     - Install Git
     - Sync with RStudio
     - Clone course repository

 I have an up-to-date copy of the syllabus [here](https://github.com/t-davidson/computational-sociology/blob/main/2026/syllabus/syllabus.pdf).
 Here you will find links to all of the readings for the semester.
 All of the books are available for free online.
-Below are some helpful resources for learning about R, RStudio, RMarkdown, and Github.
+Below are some helpful resources for learning about R, RStudio, RMarkdown, and GitHub.

 ### R
 The most useful thing you can do to prepare for this course is to familiarize yourself with R.